 Student Life facilitates Entry and Exit reflection sessions for all students undergoing the Political Science Internship, to enhance the learning oppoortunity and gain as much as possible from their experiences.

 Mobilizing Knowledge on the East Coast Trail

-Since 2016, Student Life has partnered with the Departments of Computer Sciences, Modern Languages, Geography, Faculty of Business, Faculty of HKR, the QEII Map Room, Graduate Studies, and the East Coast Trail Association (ECTA) in an interdisciplinary, community-based teaching and learning project.
-Senior students of many disciplines use skills and data acquired within their academic program towards the creation of an IOS mobile application for hiking the East Coast Trail.
-During the project, Geography and HKR students have collected and processed data in the field and in the lab to digitally map the trail.
-German and French students translate maps as well as information for their application and static directional signage as part of their curricula and as MUCEP placements.
-Computer Science students are working on creating an app for public use, supported by CSS and ITS.
-The entire project is conducted in collaboration with ECTA staff and contractors, along with faculty mentor students in the office and in the field.
-This is a wonderful opportunity for students to put their academics into practice.
+From 2016-2019, Student Life partnered with the Departments of Computer Sciences, Modern Languages, Geography, Faculty of Business, Faculty of HKR, the QEII Map Room, Graduate Studies, and the East Coast Trail Association (ECTA) in an interdisciplinary, experiential learning project.
+Students used skills and data acquired within their academic program towards the creation of an iOS mobile application for hiking the East Coast Trail.
+During the project, Geography and HKR students collected and processed data in the field and in the lab to digitally map the trail.
+Modern Language Students (German and French) translated maps as part of their curricula and during MUCEP placements.
+Faculty and East Coast Trail Association staff, volunteers, and contractors helped mentor students in the office and in the field.
+This was a wonderful opportunity for students to put their academics into practice.
 To learn more about this project, read the Gazette story "Shared Responsibility."

 Pharmacy 2010: Service Learning